 While the project work on Tomorrow's Chinatown is underway over the next two years, development applications that we receive in Chinatown will be processed and reviewed against the currently approved Land Use Bylaw and the existing policy framework.
 This existing framework includes the Guiding Principles for Development in Chinatown, which was approved by Council in December 2016.

-- Winter 2020 – Consult with the community to establish an Advisory Group and a cultural plan consultant is hired.
+- Winter 2020 – Consulted with the community to establish an Advisory Group and a cultural plan consultant was hired.

 - September 2019 - The project scope of Tomorrow’s Chinatown receives unanimous approval.

 - March 2019 - Council approved funding for Tomorrow’s Chinatown.

 - Fall/Winter 2018 – Consulted with the community, including Chinatown Community Association, Chinatown District BIA, active community members and advocates, landowners and Urban Alliance researchers.
 With community input, the scope of the project was developed and refined.

 - June 2018 – Council directed to proceed with preparing a Cultural Plan for Chinatown that will inform a culturally-based Local Area Plan to replace the 1986 Chinatown ARP, subject to funding and partnerships.

 Chinatown and Area Initiatives

 - Community Profile – Chinatown Demographics

 - 3 Avenue South Walking and Wheeling Upgrades